landscaping website design

 What TeamShift needs to build it quickly.

 A landscaping site can move fast when the intake is practical.
 TeamShift needs the business name, current site or profile links, service list, service areas, photos, reviews, and preferred contact path.
-From there the page structure can be generated, reviewed, and launched without a long branding project.

 - Collect business basics, service categories, cities served, photos, reviews, and current online profiles.